A Successful Agile TransformationSeptember 13, 2018

 A successful agile transformation driven by a people and culture team.
 This week, guest bloggers, The Agile Eleven, show how they helped to roll out agile ways of working for a retail asset management group.

-We will be learning more about ‘Transforming HR with Agile Thinking’ when Eduardo Nofuentes, Founder / Enterprise Agile Coach at The Agile Eleven, joins us for our HR Roundtable on 20 September, 2018.
-Tickets available now!
+Eduardo Nofuentes, Founder / Enterprise Agile Coach at The Agile Eleven, joins us for our September HR Roundtable.

 In February 2016, we (The Agile Eleven) were engaged by the People & Culture (P&C) team at Vicinity Centres (VCX): not to drive an enterprise-wide program, but to simply help them roll out agile ways of working for the P&C team.
 Instead, agile was introduced across the organisation, resulting in a remarkable company-wide transformation perhaps demonstrating a new way of approaching organisational change.